-These financial statements are presented in Canadian dollars, which is the Trust's functional currency.
+The consolidated financial statements are presented in Canadian dollars, which is the Trust's functional currency.
+The Trust's head office is located at 1111 International Boulevard, Suite 500, Burlington, Ontario L7L 6W1.

-The financial statements were approved and authorized for issuance by the Trustees on March 21, 2023.
+The consolidated financial statements were approved and authorized for issuance by the Trustees on March 10, 2025.

-3. Summary of significant accounting policies
+3. Summary of material accounting policies